-Switzerland deems human trafficking a crime and a grave violation of human rights.
+Human trafficking is a crime and a grave human rights violation.
 The FDFA aims to make a meaningful, visible and genuine contribution at the international level to preventing human trafficking and protecting the victims.

-Switzerland is both a target and transit country for human trafficking, Switzerland is not spared this global scourge.
+Being both a transit and a destination country for human trafficking, Switzerland is not spared this global scourge.
 Threat, constraint, violence and deceit are means to force women and men into prostitution, or to exploit their labour.
 Human trafficking takes place in a clandestine environment, which is why it is difficult to determine the full extent of the problem.
-In 2014, 46 cases were recorded in police statistics, and 15 criminal convictions of human trafficking were handed down (article 182 of the Swiss Criminal Code).
+In 2014, 46 cases were recorded in police statistics, and 15 criminal convictions of human trafficking were handed down (under article 182 of the Swiss Criminal Code).

-Switzerland plays an active part in multilateral mechanisms and makes significant efforts towards the development of policy and international standards against human trafficking, for example within the UN and the Organization for Security and Co-operation in Europe (OSCE).
+Switzerland plays an active part in multilateral mechanisms and makes significant efforts towards the development of international policies and standards against human trafficking, for example within the UN and the Organization for Security and Co-operation in Europe (OSCE).

-As a member of the steering committee of the Swiss Coordination Unit against the Trafficking of Persons and Smuggling of Migrants (KSMM) created in 2003 and attached to Fedpol, the FDFA acts as a centre of expertise on matters of human trafficking in accordance with Swiss foreign policy and makes its expertise and international contacts available to Swiss actors involved in the issue.
+As a member of the steering committee of the Swiss Coordination Unit against Trafficking of Persons and Smuggling of Migrants (KSMM), created in 2003 and attached to the FDJP, the FDFA acts as a centre of expertise on matters of human trafficking in accordance with Swiss foreign policy.
+It makes its expertise and international contacts available to Swiss actors involved in the issue.

 A global phenomenon

-The UNODC has identified a fall in the number of women who are victims of human trafficking, but an increase in the number of young girls.
+The UNODC has identified a fall in the number of women among victims of human trafficking, but an increase in the number of young girls.
 The perpetrators of this illegal trade are predominantly male nationals of the countries in which they operate.
 Alongside drugs and arms trafficking, human trafficking is one of the most lucrative activities in organised crime, with an estimated USD 32 billion turnover.

 International normative framework